linuschirchir/linuschirchir.github.io/README.md

 ## Site Structure

-The main files and directories of this repository include:
+The main files and directories in this repository include:

-- **_quarto.yml**: The primary configuration file for the site.
-It includes site metadata, navigation setup, and layout configuration.
+- **_quarto.yml**: The primary configuration file for the site, including metadata, navigation setup, and layout configuration.
 - **CNAME**: The custom domain configuration for GitHub Pages, pointing to [linuschirchir.com](https://linuschirchir.com).
 - **about.qmd**: Quarto markdown file for the "About Me" page.
-- **blog.qmd**: Section for blog posts, which are rendered using Quarto.
+- **blog.qmd**: Section for blog posts, rendered using Quarto.
 - **cv.qmd**: Contains my professional CV.
-- **projects.qmd**: Details on various data science and AI projects.
+- **projects.qmd**: Details various data science and AI projects.
 - **images/**: Directory containing images used across the site.
-- **styles.css**: Custom styles for personalising the website's appearance.
+- **styles.css**: Custom styles for personalising the website’s appearance.
 - **dark.scss & light.scss**: SCSS files to manage both light and dark themes.

 ## Customisation